 The Framework helps organizations better understand, manage, and reduce their cybersecurity risks.
 It helps determine which activities are most important to assure critical operations and service delivery so you prioritize investments and maximize the impact of each dollar spent on cybersecurity.
-By providing a common language to address cybersecurity risk management, it is especially helpful in communicating inside and outside the organization.
+Providing a common language to address cybersecurity risk management is especially helpful in communicating inside and outside the organization.
 That includes improving communications, awareness, and understanding between and among IT, planning, operating units, and executives, as well as, customers and suppliers.

 I’ll outline NIST and its 5 areas in this post.
 In upcoming posts, I’ll provide details for each area and how Waident is applying NIST to protect clients from cyber threats.